Sandertv/gophertunnel/README.md

 ## Proxy
 A MITM proxy program is implemented in the main.go file.
 It uses the gophertunnel libraries to create a proxy that provides user authentication and proxying a connection to another server.
-It also implements basic 'live scripting': Lua code that is directly interpreted from the stdin.